Eger is a beautiful historical town in northern Hungary.

 The heart of the old town is this beautiful, vast and scenic square.

 Once there you’ll have the sight of the castle hill on one side, a modern multicoloured fountain in the middle and baroque buildings all around.
 One of them is the beautiful Church of St. Antony of Padua or Minorite Church.
 It stands taller than any other building around with its slightly arched façade and the two belfries.
-The interior of the church is also interesting with frescoes and woodworks.
+The interior of the church is also interesting with frescoes and woodwork.

 Right next to the church stands the Town Hall.
 If you look at it after visiting the Minorite Temple you change abruptly the set and fly from the Baroque to the Austro-Hungarian empire.
 Its eclectic style can be found everywhere in the countries that once were part of the empire.
 Just look at it and you can imagine a Franz-Ferdinand coming out of it!

-3. The castle
+3. The castle of Eger

 Eger’s castle stands on a hill that overlooks the town and the surrounding area.